First patient licence granted for mitochondrial donation - News - The Lily Foundation

 1 February 2018

-Patient license granted to Wellcome Centre for Mitochondrial Research means UK is first country to legally offer pioneering IVF procedure.
+The patient licence granted to the Wellcome Centre for Mitochondrial Research in Newcastle means the UK is the first country to legally offer this pioneering IVF procedure.
+This is exciting news for us as we were instrumental in changing the law on mitochondrial donation in the first place.

 A picture of a human egg with a needle being inserted into it